grantwells10/quick-convert/README.md

 ## Credits

 The initial setup of this project was based on the tutorial by [Harshita Joshi](https://github.com/Harshita-mindfire) on creating a Chrome extension with React and TypeScript.
 The corresponding Medium article can be found [here](https://medium.com/@tharshita13/creating-a-chrome-extension-with-react-a-step-by-step-guide-47fe9bab24a1).
 Additionally, this repo is based on Jérémie Lumbroso's [Text Collector](https://github.com/jlumbroso/chrome-extension-text-collector) chrome extension.

+## Issues

+If you notice any issues or bugs with the extension, feel free to create an issue [here](https://github.com/grantwells10/quick-convert/issues)